gayverjr/opencap/dox/developer_notes.md

 __One-particle densities__

-One particle densities should be represented in AO basis, and then transformed to OpenCAP ordering using "to_opencap_ordering", for use by the Projected_CAP class.
+One particle densities should be represented in AO basis, and then transformed to OpenCAP ordering using "to_opencap_ordering", for use by the CAP class.
 In principle, one can read them in in MO basis, and then transform to AO basis, but this requires knowledge of the MO coefficients.
 When adding support for a new package, a new file 'package_interface.cpp' should be added.